sadikkuzu/sadikkuzu/README.md

 #### ⭐ Recent stars

+- [zerotohero-dev/stash](https://github.com/zerotohero-dev/stash) - Stashes links and other stuff. (today)
+- [qemu/qemu](https://github.com/qemu/qemu) - Official QEMU mirror.
+Please see https://www.qemu.org/contribute/ for how to submit changes to QEMU.
+Pull Requests are ignored.
+Please only use release tarballs from the QEMU website. (today)
+- [doganulus/container-unison](https://github.com/doganulus/container-unison) - A containerized unison service with systemd (today)
 - [BilecikAlgebraNumberTheory/BilecikAlgebraNumberTheory.github.io](https://github.com/BilecikAlgebraNumberTheory/BilecikAlgebraNumberTheory.github.io) (3 days ago)
 - [princeton-nlp/SWE-agent](https://github.com/princeton-nlp/SWE-agent) - SWE-agent takes a GitHub issue and tries to automatically fix it, using GPT-4, or your LM of choice.
 It solves 12.47% of bugs in the SWE-bench evaluation set and takes just 1.5 minutes to run.
 (5 days ago)
 - [eftalyurtseven/youtube-tuts](https://github.com/eftalyurtseven/youtube-tuts) - my youtube channel project examples (1 week ago)